Skip to content

 • Service requires instance but the action is create / list (no instance).

-• Output selector requires a key that's only present in service-call context.
+• The nested output_selector_spec.selector requires a key that's only present in service-call context.

 • A required parameter is not framework-provided and the view has no kwargs= provider, no get_<action>_*_kwargs, and no get_*_kwargs — the parameter would be silently dropped at request time.

 The validator is permissive when the user has plugged in an extras source (the framework can't statically introspect what those provide).
-The strict Protocols (above) cover that gap on the static side.
+Strict parameterization (above) covers that gap on the static side.